 A monoplace hyperbaric chamber holds just one patient at a time.
 Lying inside a clear tube, patients breathe 100% medical grade oxygen, prescribed and supervised by a physician, at a specific atmospheric pressure for a designated amount of time.
 A specially trained hyperbaric technician monitors each patient from outside the chamber during treatment at all times.

 Photo Credit: Clife

 A multiplace hyperbaric chamber holds more than one patient at a time.
 Depending on their individual needs, patients may sit in chairs or recline while receiving oxygen through face masks or hoods.
 During the treatment session, a hyperbaric technician accompanies patients into the chamber to monitor them directly, or perform procedures compatible with high atmospheric pressure.

 Photo Credit: Rehab Mart

-Soft hyperbaric chambers, otherwise known as mild hyperbaric chambers, are “bags” made of polyurethane or canvas material.
-These chambers reach a lesser pressure and only compress room air, which contains about 21% oxygen vs. the 100% medical grade oxygen used in a monoplace or multiplace hyperbaric chamber.
-Despite these key differences, “soft chambers” are often, unfortunately, marketed as effective in a host of conditions, none of which have been studied or proven.
+Mild hyperbaric chambers, otherwise known as "soft" hyperbaric chambers, are “bags” made of polyurethane or canvas material.
+These chambers reach a much lower pressure and only compress room air, which contains about 21% oxygen vs. the 100% medical grade oxygen used in a traditional monoplace or multiplace hyperbaric chamber.
+Despite these key differences, “soft chambers” are often marketed as effective as the hard monoplace or multiplace chambers in a host of conditions, even if these claims have not been studied or proven.
 Users of in-home soft hyperbaric chambers are advised to take precautions, speak to an expert, and make sure they are supervised each time they get into the chamber.